 Before you can even think about using stamps on fabric, it’s best to get an ink pad designed for fabric.
 Listed below are some brands of ink that are perfect to use on fabric, especially when you pair them with our custom rubber stamps;

 There are endless options for fabric ink out there, but always ensure that you are using a trusted brand that will not fade or wash away if and when the fabric needs to be cleaned.

-We also carry our own preferred brand of ink, made of the finest quality, acid-free, quick-drying, archival ink, with a felt-made pad to assist in the application of ink across a custom rubber stamp.
+We also carry our own preferred brand of ink, made of the finest quality, acid-free, quick-drying, archival ink, with a felt-made pad to assist in the application of ink across a custom stamp.
 While this is a great multi purpose ink that can be used on fabric, it’s not a specific fabric ink so will fade if washed.

 Techniques for Stamping Ink on Fabric

 When stamping on fabric, it’s very easy to slip up and ruin the impression, so learning how to do it properly is the best way to ensure that your stamp comes out as it should each time.
 To make sure that you come out with an even imagine, do not stamp straight into the ink pad, but lightly dab if you’re using a smaller stamp.
 If you’re using a larger stamp, however, flip the actual stamp side over and bring the ink pad to it.
 Next, tap the pad across the stamp lightly until it’s covered completely with the ink.

 Before you stamp down on the fabric you’re planning on using, always do a couple of test impressions first to ensure that everything is to your liking, and to see if the amount of ink used will be enough, too much, or if you’ll need to use more.
 Always iron out your final fabric first before making the impressions, as well.